The Consciousness AI - Artificial Consciousness Research Emerging Artificial Consciousness Through Biologically Grounded Architecture

 • von Bertalanffy, L. (1968).
 General System Theory.
 New York: George Braziller.

 Whether functionalist emergentism correctly describes consciousness remains an empirical question.
-The ACM contributes to answering this question by constructing systems designed to produce measurable emergent properties.
+The Consciousness AI contributes to answering this question by constructing systems designed to produce measurable emergent properties.
 Results from ongoing research will either validate the emergentist hypothesis or require theoretical revision.
 Either outcome advances understanding of consciousness and its potential instantiation in artificial systems.

 Zae Project on GitHub